borschphp/borsch-skeleton/README.md

 * [Templating](https://github.com/borschphp/borsch-smarty)
 * Anything else you want

-The framework is built around the DI Container, therefore everything is made around interfaces.
+The framework is built around a [PSR-11](https://www.php-fig.org/psr/psr-11/) Container, therefore everything is made around interfaces.
 If something is not at your taste, you can implement your own logic without having to modify everything.

 ## Get started